Lakshmikarna: Early raids

 The 1048-49 Rewa stone inscription describes Lakshmikarna's military successes in the eastern regions of Vanga (modern Bengal) and Anga.
 In Vanga, Karna defeated a Chandra king, possibly Govindachandra.
 He appointed Vajradaman as the governor of the captured territory.
 Vajradaman's son Jatavarman married Lakshmikarna's daughter Virashri, and later aided him in his Anga campaign.

 The Rewa inscription also claims that Lakshmikarna attacked Kanchi in the south.
 This suggests that he fought with the Chola king Rajadhiraja.

 In the inscription, Lakshmikarna claims to have seized the fortune of the king of Kuntala, who is identified with the Kalyani Chalukya king Someshvara I. However, the Chalukya court poet Bilhana claims that Someshvara destroyed the power of Lakshmikarna.
 This suggests that the war between the two kings was indecisive.

 The Rewa inscription further states that Lakshmikarna invaded the Gurjara country, where he turned the local women into widows.
 An Apabhramsha verse cited in Prakrita-paingala also suggests that Lakshmikarna defeated a Gurjara king.
 This king can be identified with the Chaulukya king Bhima I. It appears that peace was established between the two kingdoms, as Bhima later participated in one of Lakshmikarna's campaigns.

 Chakravartin

-In 1052-1053 CE (804 KE), Lakshmikarna crowned himself chakravartin (universal ruler).
+In 1052–1053 CE (804 KE), Lakshmikarna crowned himself chakravartin (universal ruler).
 This is attested by the Rewa inscription of his general Vappulla; this inscription is dated to Lakshmikarna's second regnal year as a chakravartin.

-Lakshmikarna also bore the common imperial titles Paramabhattaraka, Maharajadhiraja, and Parameshvara.
+Lakshmikarna also bore the common grand titles Paramabhattaraka, Maharajadhiraja, and Parameshvara.
 He inherited the title Trikalingadhipati from his father.
 In addition, he also assumed the title Rajatrayadhipati (Lord of three forces: horses, elephants and men).
 His successors also continued to use these titles, although they were not as powerful as Lakshmikarna.